sphinx-doc/sphinx/Doc-26/library/functions.rst

    :class:`frozenset` objects.
 If *iterable* is not specified, returns a new empty set, ``set([])``.

    The set type is described in :ref:`types-set`.
+For other containers see the built in :class:`dict`, :class:`list`, and :class:`tuple` classes, and the :mod:`collections` module.

    .. versionadded:: 2.4